-Be patient with your treatment; follow your health care provider's instructions.
-Treatments may take up to 3-6 months to work, sometimes longer, so continue to follow instructions even if you don't see results right away.
-It often helps to focus on small improvements which build over time.

-During your treatment and therapies, you will have set appointments with your healthcare provider and therapist, rather than just coming in when the pain is particularly bad.
+Don't expect instant results.
+Be patient with your treatment; follow all your health care provider's instructions.
+Treatments may take up to 3-6 months to work, so continue to follow instructions even if you don't see results right away.
+During your treatment and therapies, you will have set appointments with your health care provider and therapist rather than just coming in when the pain is particularly bad.
 You may start with weekly or monthly visits.
 You and your health care provider will decide whether these should be more or less frequent based on your progress.
 Successful treatment means decreasing your pain to a low level so that you can enjoy doing the things you want to do again.